VegaDeftwing/OpGuidesHugoSrc/content/Engineering/5-circuits1.md

 ## The Tools of the Trade

-Building, fixing, and analyzing circuitry requires the use of a few tools and appliences.
+Building, fixing, and analyzing circuitry requires the use of a few tools and appliances.
 While there are many more than those listed here, these are the most important ones and should be all you need for most even very advanced applications.

 ### The Multimeter